minana96/green-lab/subjects/README.md

 ## Selected subjects

-The total of 50 web apps that fullfil both above mention crieteria were chosen as subjects of the experiment.
-The table below gives an overview of the subjects and their properties:
+A total of 50 web apps that fulfill both the above mention criteria were chosen as subjects of the experiment.
+The table below gives an insight into the organisation of the CSS code within selected subjects.
+The columns of the table represent the name and the URL of a subject, the number of external CSS files, the percentage of the inlined code that is categorised as critical, the average percentage of non-critical code in the external CSS files, the information whether some of the CSS files are loaded asynchronously and the browser assigned to the subject for the experiment execution.
+If a web has no CSS content inlined, the percentage of the critical content is 0.0.

 |  # | Name and URL | No of CSS files | Inlined critical (%) | Avg external non-critical (%) | Asyncronous CSS | Browser
 |----|---|---|---|---|---|---|